KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 ## 13. Export-Driven Authentication Run

 After completing the manual run, repeat the same authentication flow with shell exports.
-This pass is for speed and repeatability.
+This pass is for repeatability and easier test reuse.

 ### 13.1 Export `SECRET_HASH`